0xshora/dojo-GameOfLife/readme.md

 ### Initial Setup

-The repository already contains the `dojo-starter` as a submodule.
+The repository already contains the `dojo-gol` as a submodule.
 Feel free to remove it if you prefer.

 **Prerequisites:** First and foremost, ensure that Dojo is installed on your system.
 If it isn't, you can easily get it set up with: